ZJHuabc/gnss-in-cryosphere/_pages/home.md

 permalink: /
 ---

 Permafrost is the ground whose temperature remains at or below 0 °C for at least two consecutive years.
-Changes of permafrost have crucial impact on water and carbon cycles.
-We have to monitor and measure such changes.
+On top of permafrost is a layer undergoing seasonal freezing/thawing, which is called active layer.
+Changes of permafrost and active layer have crucial impact on water and carbon cycles.
+GNSS Reflecometry can be used to monitor and measure such changes.

 <div markdown="0" id="carousel" class="carousel slide" data-ride="carousel" data-interval="5000" data-pause="hover" >